povio/bolt-template/docs/2_external_api.md

 ## First Prompt

-Give a rough overview of the app and tell it to only implement user authentication in the first prompt:
+Give a rough overview of the app and tell it to only implement user authentication in the first prompt. **Tell it explicitly that it must use the provided external API!**

 ```
 Build me an app named ... which will have the features ...
 Start with the user authentication - add a login and register page.
 Logged in users should be redirected to...

+Use the provided external REST API - all queries and mutations were generated inside src/openapi.
 ```

 Bolt should automatically update `jwt.provider.tsx` and `refresh-token.interceptor.ts` and also switch to the JWT authentication provider in `main.tsx`.
 Make sure it did these steps correctly (check Authentication section).